Exclusive: Facebook hiring spree hints at ambitions in virtual reality and beyond

 The jobs run a gamut from sales people to software engineers for Facebook's 1.35-billion-member social network.

-Facebook's growth spurt comes as the company expands into new markets and faces stiffening competition from Web rivals Google Inc, Alibaba Group Holding Ltd and well-capitalized start-ups such as Snapchat.
+Facebook's growth spurt comes as the company expands into new markets and faces stiffening competition from Web rivals Google Inc (GOOGL.O), Alibaba Group Holding Ltd (BABA.N) and well-capitalized start-ups such as Snapchat.

 “There’s a fairly direct correlation between their investment in people and servers and infrastructure, and their ability to remain competitive,” said Robert Baird & Co analyst Colin Sebastian.